Chhindwara district: History

 The early history of Chhindwara is not well-known.
 Based on copper-plate inscriptions found in Chhindwara and neighbouring Seoni districts, it was speculated that the Vakatakas were in power here until the 3rd century CE.
 By the late 7th century their power faded and the dynasty was ruled by the Gaulis.
 The southern part of the district, like the Nagpur plain to the south, was ruled by the Rashtrakutas for several centuries.
 A copper plate inscription from the 9th century CE gives a village named Mohagrama to a Kannada Brahmin, which some scholars have identified as Mohgaon in southern Chhindwara.

 Until the advent of the Gond dynasties in the 14th century, Chhindwara's history is scant.
 The western part of the district could have been part of the Kherla kingdom in nearby Betul.
 Deogarh on the Chhindwara plateau is believed to be the last seat of Gauli power.
 According to legend, founder of the Gond dynasty, Jatha slew and supplanted the Gauli chiefs Ransur and Ghamsur during a temple festival.
 Briefly the Deogarh kingdom was the most powerful of the four Gond states, but was quickly made into a tribute-paying sarkar under the Berar subah of the Mughals.
 The Deogarh sarkar included parts of Chhindwara and Nagpur districts.
 King Bakht Bulund was most powerful in the dynasty and he has adopted Islam as his religion during the rule of Emperor Aurangzeb.
 By 1720, under Bakht Buland's leadership, Deogarh was largely independent from Mughal control.
 Bakht Buland mainly resided in Deogarh and conquered large territories from the kingdoms of Mandla and Chanda.
 When Aurangzeb's army was faltering, Bakht Buland took the opportunity to attack Mughal territory on both sides of the Wardha river.
 He and his sons encouraged the migration of many non-tribal cultivators to the Berar plains and the plateau region.
 After his son Chand Sultan's death, one of his illegitimate sons claimed the throne and his widow called the Marathas for aid.
 The Marathas conquered Deogarh and it became the territory of the Bhonsles of Nagpur.

 On 17 September 1803, the British East India Company had taken over this kingdom by defeating Raghoji II Bhonsle, starting the British rule.
 Nagpur state continued to administer the territory until in 1853 it was annexed as part of the Doctrine of Lapse.
 After the 1857 rebellion, Chhindwara district became part of the Nerbudda Division of the Central Provinces and Berar, which became the state of Madhya Bharat (later Madhya Pradesh) after India's independence in 1947.
 After Independence, Nagpur was made the capital of Chhindwara District, and on 1 November 1956, when Maharashtra was formed and took Nagpur, this district was re-constituted with Chhindwara as the capital.

 Geography

-Geographically, Chhindwara district can be divided into three main regions: